 Company Obligations Once an SVHC Is Added to the Candidate List

-Once a substance has been added to the Candidate List, companies manufacturing, importing or using the substance in the EU have immediate legal obligations to fulfill.
-Companies must notify the ECHA if a substance listed on the Candidate List is present in their articles above the specified threshold, or in quantities totaling more than one ton per year.
+Once a substance has been added to the Candidate List, companies manufacturing, importing, or using the substance in the EU have immediate legal obligations to fulfill.
+Companies must notify ECHA if a substance listed on the Candidate List is present in their articles above the specified threshold, or in quantities totaling more than one metric ton per year.
 Notification must be made no later than six months after inclusion of the substance on the Candidate List.
 Suppliers of articles that contain an SVHC above the threshold have a legal obligation to provide information on safe use of the article to their customers under Article 33 of REACH.
 Companies should also be aware of other requirements they may be in scope of, such as Authorisation and Restriction requirements, to ensure they are conducting comprehensive due diligence.